I’m From the FAA and I’m Here to Help You!

 By Earl Downs

 My title statement almost sounds like the beginning of a bad joke, but in this case, it’s true.
-Pilot training is increasing to the point that the FAA is seeking to make Designated Pilot Examiner’s more readily available for those who need to take a Practical Exam (checkride).
-In my part of the country, it sometimes takes as long as six or seven weeks to be scheduled for a checkride with an examiner.
-Now, It looks like help is on the way!
+Pilot training is increasing to the point that the FAA is seeking to make Designated Pilot Examiner’s (DPE) more readily available for those who need to take a Practical Exam (checkride).
+My goal as a DPE is to help the FAA meet their requirement to certificate pilots and to help this process by serving the aviation training community with my designated authority.

 About Designated Examiners